-- completion of the Introductory ICD-10-AM Clinical Coding course, run by HIMAA, via distance learning
+completion of the Introductory ICD-10-AM Clinical Coding course, run by HIMAA, via distance learning

-- completion of the Accelerated Coding Education course, run by Auckland District Health Board.
+> - completion of the Accelerated Coding Education course, run by Auckland District Health Board.

-- Health Information Management Association of Australia website - information about the Comprehensive Medical Terminology course
+> - Health Information Management Association of Australia website - information about the Comprehensive Medical Terminology course

-- AUT website - information about the Certificate in Medical Terminology
+> - AUT website - information about the Certificate in Medical Terminology

-At least three years of secondary education is recommended.
-Useful subjects include English, physics, chemistry and biology.
+> A minimum of three years of secondary education is recommended.
+Useful subjects include biology, chemistry, digital technologies, maths and English.

-Clinical coders need to be:
+> Clinical coders need to be: